VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/codeintro.md

 print(result)
 ```

-the answer is still 1.5, beceause python saw that we were adding an int to a float and took care of this for us.
+the answer is still 1.5, because python saw that we were adding an int to a float and took care of this for us.
 This isn't always so cut and dry though, and sometimes you may actually want to keep things in one type or another.
 Because of this you can *typecast*.
 This means forcing one type to another.
 In python at least, this has limits.
-For example, it makes sense to go from the string "3" into an integer, but the string "test" into an integer is... less obvious, and so python says no. To do this conversion, just use the type as if it were a function.
+For example, it makes sense to go from the string "3" into an integer, but the string "test" into an integer is… less obvious, and so python says no. To do this conversion, just use the type as if it were a function.
 Here are some examples:

 ```python
 myFloat = 123.456